rynop/abp-sam-nestjs/README.md

 1. Clone this repo
 1. From [SSM Console](https://console.aws.amazon.com/systems-manager/parameters) create a parameter `/test/abp-sam-nestjs/master/envs/SECRET_KEY` with any value you like.
 1. Create a CI/CD pipeline via [CloudFormation](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/create/template) using [aws/cloudformation/pipeline.yml](./aws/cloudformation/pipeline.yml) using the name `abp-sam-nestjs--master--api--cicd` (naming convention is `[gitrepo]--[branch]--[eyecatcher]--cicd`)
+1. `git push` and watch the [pipeline](https://console.aws.amazon.com/codesuite/codepipeline/pipelines).
+Will need to approve to promote to next stage.
+URL to your API is in the `outputs` of the `ExecuteChangeSet` CloudFormation.